bigianb/engine-51/Readme.md

 Install Qt 6 and run cmake.
 Nothing special - works in a vscode cmake environment just fine.

 Github actions build for winodws, linux and macos so you can always look at the workflow there to troubleshoot any issues you see locally.

+# Tools

+## DFSViewer
+Drag/Drop a DFS file onto the app.
+Left splitter panel will show contents and file sizes.
+Click a filename to see a preview in the right hand panel.
+In the right hand pane switch between a text description and a 3d view (not yet implemented)